kamibrenda/FizzBuzz/README.md

 # FizzBuzz

 This project is a game where each number that is;
-1. Divisible by three will be returned with the word Fizz.
+1. Divisible by four will be returned with the word Fizz.
-2. Any number divisible by 4 and 5 returns Buzz.
+2. Any number divisible by four and five returns Buzz.